Stephen Waxman

 Stephen George Waxman (born 1945) is an American neurologist and neuroscientist.
 He served as Chairman of the Department of Neurology at Yale School of Medicine, and Neurologist-in-Chief at Yale-New Haven Hospital from 1986 until 2009.
-As of 2018, he is the Bridget Flaherty Professor of Neurology, Neurobiology, and Pharmacology at Yale University.
-He founded the Yale University Neuroscience & Regeneration Research Center in 1988 and is its Director.
+As of 2023, he is the Bridget Flaherty Professor of Neurology, Neurobiology, and Pharmacology at Yale University.
+He founded the Yale University Neuroscience & Regeneration Research Center in 1988 and is its director.
 He previously held faculty positions at Harvard Medical School, MIT, and Stanford Medical School.
 He is also visiting professor at University College London.
-He is the editor-in-chief of The Neuroscientist and Neuroscience Letters.
+He is the editor-in-chief of The Neuroscientist.

-Education
+Early life and education

+Stephen Waxman was born on August 17, 1945, and grew up in Newark, New Jersey.
+His father was a court reporter and his mother a housewife.
 Waxman received his BA from Harvard University (1967), and his PhD (1970) and MD (1972) degrees from Albert Einstein College of Medicine.
 After finishing medical and graduate school, Waxman trained as a Postdoctoral Fellow at MIT, a Clinical Fellow at Harvard Medical School, and a Resident at Boston City Hospital until 1975.
+He then served on the faculty at Harvard Medical School and MIT prior to being recruited in 1978, at age 33, as Professor of Neurology at Stanford University Medical School and Chief of Neurology at the Palo Alto Veterans Administration Hospital.

 Research

-Waxman has built on the "molecular revolution" to study, at a fundamental level, how neurons and glial cells work within the normal nervous system, and why they do not work properly in various diseased states.
-His laboratory studies isolated nerve cells in culture, and rodents with experimental autoimmune encephalomyelitis, a model of multiple sclerosis.
-These studies have, for example, provided a basis for a clinical trial of the efficacy of phenytoin, a sodium channel blocker in patients with optic neuritis.

-Waxman's studies have combined molecular genetics, molecular biology, and biophysics to show how specific ion channels relate to human pain.
-He has been a member of an international coalition that showed that sodium channel mutations can be a cause of peripheral neuropathy.
-He has used atomic-level modeling to study pharmacogenomics, at first in laboratory studies, and then in early studies on genomically guided approaches to the treatment of pain.
-A novel class of medications that target sodium channels in the peripheral nervous system, and that do not have potential for addiction, is based in part on his work and is currently being assessed in early-stage clinical trials.
+Stephen Waxman became interested in nerve fibers, and how they carry messages from one nerve cell to the next in the form of nerve impulses, as a student doing research at Harvard and University College London in the 1960s.
+At that time, it was widely assumed that nerve fibers had evolved so as to transmit nerve impulses from one end to the other as rapidly as possible.
+Waxman showed that in some parts of the nervous system, nerve fibers function differently and act as “delay lines”, carrying information at less-than-maximal velocity.
+This occurs, for example, in motor systems where timing is critical and the moment of arrival of each nerve impulse must be finely tuned to within thousandths of a second.
+This early work, and related studies in which Waxman demonstrated that nerve fibers can act as filters, transforming and processing some messages rather than merely transmitting them, established Waxman as a leading figure in neuroscience research.
+One of Waxman's first papers appeared in Nature while he was still a medical student.